“10 Things Women Don’t Do In Movies” won the Boost Blog Traffic Summer Writing contest. I was stoked.

 The first thing you did was look up.
-You saw a bag of chips or whatever, coming right at you, and either caught it or you screamed and ducked, because getting hit with a bag of chips can cause serious harm.
+You saw a bag of chips or whatever, coming right at you, and you either caught it, or you screamed and ducked, because getting hit with a bag of chips can cause serious harm.
 Those suckers are made from potatoes and potatoes are excellent weapons of mass destruction.
 Ask the Irish.

 The women in movies make me especially crazy.
 A bad guy grabs one, leaving his head fully exposed to a crack shot detective, which Harry is because I saw him participate in a Shoot-A-Bad-Guy competition.